demonsjostle/dotfiles/README.md

 ## Configs

 If you need to use Chat GPT in neovim.
-Please add API key from [OpenAI's API page](https://platform.openai.com/) to your shell enviroment. for me use [Fish shell](https://fishshell.com/) and add API key to .config/fish/config-local.fish
+Please add API key from [OpenAI's API page](https://platform.openai.com/) to your shell enviroment. for me use [Fish shell](https://fishshell.com/) and add API key to .config/fish/config-local.fish all using [Avante](https://github.com/yetone/avante.nvim)
 ```bash
     set -gx OPENAI_API_KEY [API key]
 ```